matteocarnelos/kademlia-go/docs/kadlab-report.md

 ## Limitations
 [comment]: <> (TODO: REVIEW)
 In this project we have found two main aspects that might limit the usability of our network:
-* First of all, we have not implemented the efficient key re-publishing, as it was described in the 2.5 subsection of the paper.
-As it was not requested in the assignment, we implemented a simple republishing mechanism
+* Firstly, we have not implemented the efficient key re-publishing, as it was described in the 2.5 subsection of the paper.
+As it was not requested in the assignment, we implemented a simple republishing mechanism .
-* Secondly, there is no cache implementation; no lookup nor recast caching.
+* Secondly, there is no cache implementation; not lookup nor recast caching.
 Those caching techniques are also explained in the Kademlia paper, but not requested for the assignment.

 These two aspects, in a certain scenario, for example, more than 100-200 nodes with high replication and concurrency parameters, could make the DHT implemented unusable.
-The explanation is simple: there is so much overhead of network communication that can be avoided using efficient key re-publishing and cashing techniques that has not been implemented yet.
+The explanation is simple: there is much overhead of network communication that can be avoided using efficient key re-publishing and caching techniques.

 ## Conclusions
 [comment]: <> (TODO: REVIEW)
-To sum up, basing our work on this paper we are able to create a DHT under the Kademlia protocol, making it possible to store, mantain, load and forget (delete) objects in the network.
+To sum up, basing our work on this paper we are able to create a DHT under the Kademlia protocol, making it possible to store, maintain, load and forget (delete) objects in the network.

-Once we had a working network, thanks to the completion of the qualifying objectives we made the network accessible from a terminal through a RESTful interface and handled the messages concurrently, among others.
+Once we had a working network, thanks to the completion of the qualifying objectives we made it accessible from a terminal and through a RESTful interface, handled the messages concurrently, etc.

-By implementing the Kademlia protocol we were able to see its main strenght: the fact that the distance between the nodes is embedded in the ID makes the work easier.
+By implementing the Kademlia protocol we were able to see its main strength: the fact that the distance between the nodes is embedded in the ID makes the work easier.
 This way, you do not need any extra information to detect the node, just calculating the xor operation between the two IDs.
-Thanks to this, we were able to see this feature in action in a very educational way.
+Thanks to this, we were able to see this feature in an educational way.

-Now we truly understand why the Kademlia protocol is used nowadays: it is a high scalable and solid performant network with decentralized structure, improving the resistance against a malicious attack.
+We can better understand why the Kademlia protocol is used nowadays: it is a high scalable and solid performant network with decentralized structure, improving the resistance against a malicious attack.

 ---